microsoft/tyger/docs/guides/runs.md

 parameters:

 - `-f|--file`: A YAML file with the run specification.
 Other flags override file values.
 - `--buffer`: Maps a codespec buffer parameter to a buffer ID.
-Repeatable.
+Can be specified for each buffer parameter.
 - `-c|--codespec`: The name of the job codespec to execute.
 - `--version`: The version of the job codespec.
 Defaults to the latest version if not provided.
 - `-r|--replicas`: The number of parallel job replicas.
 The default is 1.